Yerlanalim/blvl-TB-27-06/CONTRIBUTING.md

 Don't hesitate to ask questions!
 You can reach us at:

 - GitHub Issues
-- Email: team@techblitz.dev
+- Email: team@bizlevel.kz

-Thank you for contributing to TechBlitz! 🚀
+Thank you for contributing to BizLevel! 🚀